navchetna/Gaudi-Training/LLM/Pretraining/README.md

 You will learn how to setup the environment, select parameters, execute the workload and then see a price-performance comparison.
 Intel Gaudi supports PyTorch as the main framework for Training.

-This tutorial will be based on the Habana implementation of [Megatron-LM repository](https://github.com/HabanaAI/Megatron-LM), where examples can be found for training large transformer language models such as LLaMA at scale.
+This tutorial will be based on the Habana implementation of [Megatron-LM repository](https://github.com/HabanaAI/Megatron-LM).

 The following steps will let you run pretraining on the Llama 7B.
 In the next sections each step will be described step-by-step: